keu/docs/astro/modify-cluster.md

 - A cluster on Astro.
 - Permissions to make changes to cluster configurations.

-If you don't have a cluster on Astro, see [Install Astro on AWS](install-aws.md), [Install Astro on Azure](install-azure.md), or [GCP](install-gcp.md).
+If you don't have a cluster on Astro, see [Install Astro](install-astro.md).
 If you have an existing cluster and you want to create additional clusters, see [Create a cluster](create-cluster.md).
-To view your clusters' current configurations, see [Manage clusters](view-clusters.md).
+To view the current configuration for a cluster, see [View Astro clusters](view-clusters.md).

 ## Request and confirm a cluster change